 Pay Traffic Ticket in Wyoming

-Paying your WY traffic ticket is the equivalent of admitting guilty.
-You'll plead guilty or no contest to the violation, pay your fine, and deal with any associated penalties―which depend on your driving record and the offense.
+Paying your WY traffic ticket is the equivalent of admitting guilt.
+You'll plead "guilty" or "no contest" to the traffic violation, pay your ticket fine, and deal with any associated penalties―which depend on your driving record and the traffic offense.

 Generally, choosing this option means: